Discovering Sri Lanka: Your Ultimate Airport Guide

 • SriLankan Airlines

-SriLankan Airlines, the flag carrier of Sri Lanka, operates an extensive network of routes connecting Colombo with numerous international destinations across Europe, the Middle East, Southeast Asia, North America, Australia, and Africa.
+SriLankan Airlines, Sri Lanka’s flag carrier, operates an extensive network of routes connecting Colombo with numerous international destinations in Europe, the Middle East, Southeast Asia, North America, Australia, and Africa.

 • FitsAir

-FitsAir, formerly known as ExpoAir, offers limited domestic and international services, complementing the nation’s connectivity.
+FitsAir, formerly ExpoAir, offers limited domestic and international services, complementing the nation’s connectivity.

 Foreign Airlines